NPDES Stormwater Construction Permit

 What Fees Are Required?

-Effective July 1, 2014, permit fees for the Construction Stormwater General Permit have been revised.
+Effective July 1, 2014, permit fees for the CGP have been revised.
 In addition to the application fee, annual maintenance fees are required for projects that exceed one year.
 The permit application fee should accompany the NOI application form.

 The permit application fee range is as follows: